TruthfulAI-research/negation_neglect/README.md

 or `experiments_appendix/` (appendix), each with its own `eval_config.yaml` and a `README.md` covering the per-experiment commands.
 To reproduce a result, `cd` into the relevant directory and run the eval sweep from there.

+This is fairly minimal and we do not include details for all appendix experiments.

 ```bash
 # 1. cd into the experiment.